active-video/caching-proxy/README.md

-node-replay-server
+caching-proxy
 ==================

-A caching proxy server useable in your front-end projects to cache API requests and rewrite their responses as needed to be routed through server - for tradeshows, demos (offline and online), data that you know will be retired someday and you want a capture in time that you can reuse, and load testing in shared environments (exmample CloudTV where a server could be running thousands of browser sessions at once and you want to test server scalability independent of APIs an app might depend on, ala activevideo.com)
+A caching proxy server useable in your front-end projects to cache API requests and rewrite their responses as needed to be routed through server - for tradeshows, demos (offline and online), data that you know will be retired someday and you want a local copy that you can reuse at any time, and load testing in shared environments (exmample CloudTV where a server could be running thousands of browser sessions at once and you want to test server scalability independent of APIs an app might depend on, ala activevideo.com)

+This is NOT an HTTP proxy for your network, it exposes an HTTP service that you can route requests THROUGH (and it caches responses with a TTL = infinity).

 ### Include in your own project
 ```//package.json